JunoNgx/crisp-game-lib-tutorial/README.md

 ];
 ```

-Now, replace the drawing line with something else:
+Now, replace the drawing line with another function to use this character:
 ```javascript
     color("cyan");
     // box(player.pos, 4);